top of page

 Expertise in a Complex Market

-Eagle County’s real estate market is uniquely diverse.
-I am committed to the constant study of Colorado statutes and evolving appraisal regulations to ensure our office remains beyond reproach.
-I will prioritize the accuracy of our data—from property and ownership records to precise parcel mapping—because reliable data is the foundation for a fair system.
+For the past 25 years, I have proudly served the residents of Eagle County in the Assessor’s Office.
+As a licensed Certified Residential appraiser, I am familiar with Eagle County’s uniquely diverse real estate market.
+I am committed to the continued constant study of Colorado statutes and evolving appraisal regulations to ensure our office remains beyond reproach.
+I will continue to prioritize the accuracy of our data—from property and ownership records to precise parcel mapping—because reliable data is the foundation for a fair system.

 A Commitment to Fairness, Not Empty Promises